alaziuk/UART-Commuincator/README.md

 The project sends 5-byte message for example "AT010" which means 10% of nominal speed.
 "AT" is the beggining of the command and following "xyz" mean a number.
 The command in application itself is capped at 100.

-You can choose between no signal, PWM and CAN from corresponding dropbox in gui.
+You can choose how board you're connected with will commuinicate with other boards.
+You have choice between no signal, PWM and CAN in corresponding dropbox in gui.
 It sends message similar to speed control:
 - "ATNON" for no signal,
 - "ATPWM" for PWM communication,
 - "ATCAN" for CAN communication.